India look for good start against Iraq in AFC U-20 Qualifiers | www.lokmattimes.com

 However, the former India captain and current U-20 head coach will be banking upon the character the team has shown in the past.

-On the other hand, Iraq head coach Imaf Mohammad Ridha believes that all the teams will start at an equal pedestal, and everyone has the same chance to qualify.
+On the other hand, Iraq head coach Imaf Mohammad Ridha believes that all the teams will start on an equal pedestal, and everyone has the same chance to qualify.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app